 If You Are Afraid, Lead (Social Velocity)

-A: These are difficult and uncertain times and we recognize that planning can be hard, especially with so many unknowns.
-Business continuity plans (BCPs) are an essential part of an overall risk management strategy and are extremely helpful in allowing the organization to remain operational during a crisis.
+A: Business continuity plans (BCPs) are an essential part of an overall risk management strategy and are extremely helpful in allowing the organization to remain operational during a crisis.
 Ideally, a BCP covers all aspects of operations, and involves input from most personnel, depending on the size of the organization.
-This type of planning helps ensure staff safety and should address how critical functions will be managed if staff are required to telework.
+This type of planning helps ensure staff safety and should address how critical functions will be managed if the staff is required to telework.
 According to the Nonprofit Risk Management Center the four building blocks of a BCP are:

 - A communications plan including who you are reaching out to, how you do so, and what you say